 Three overlooks in New Jersey offer views of the Palisades, the Hudson River, and the New York skyline:

 - Rockefeller Lookout (el.
-400 feet) is a pull-off overlook in Englewood Cliffs, about 1 mile north of Parkway Exit 1, opposite Spuyten Duyvil and accessible from northbound lanes only.
+400 feet) is a pull-off overlook in Englewood Cliffs, about 1 mile north of Parkway Exit 1, opposite Spuyten Duyvil and accessible from the northbound Parkway only.
 No restrooms or other facilities are provided.
 Rockefeller Lookout is open 24 hours.

 - Alpine Lookout (el.
-430 feet) is a pull-off overlook in Alpine, about 3 miles north of Parkway Exit 1, opposite Yonkers and accessible from Parkway northbound lanes only.
+430 feet) is a pull-off overlook in Alpine, about 3 miles north of Parkway Exit 1, opposite Yonkers and accessible from the northbound Parkway only.
 No restrooms or other facilities are provided.
 Alpine Lookout is open 24 hours.

 - State Line Lookout (el.
-530 feet) has its own unnumbered exit in Alpine, New Jersey, about 2 miles north of Parkway Exit 2, accessible directly from the Parkway northbound lanes and via a median U-turn from the Parkway southbound lanes.
+530 feet) has its own unnumbered exit in Alpine, New Jersey, about 2 miles north of Parkway Exit 2, accessible directly from the northbound Parkway and via a median U-turn from the southbound Parkway.
 A refreshment stand, gift shop, and restrooms are available (portable toilets are available when the refreshment stand is closed).
 State Line Lookout is open during daylight hours only.

-Gas stations are located in New Jersey on both southbound and northbound lanes of the Parkway south of Exit 1, open 24 hours.
-(There is a gas station about 2 mi. north of the New York state line as well, in the median and accessible to both north- and southbound traffic, also open 24 hours.)
+Gas stations are located in New Jersey on both the southbound and northbound Parkway, south of Exit 1 in Englewood Cliffs.
+They are open 24 hours.
+(There is also a gas station about 2 mi. north of the New York state line, in the median and accessible to both north- and southbound traffic, also open 24 hours.)

 Parkway exits in New Jersey, listed south-to-north: